 The essay uses a basic organizational structure but relationships between and among ideas are not consistently clear, including the explanation of the claim and the counterclaims or their strengths and weaknesses.
-The essay may move from beginning to end;

-however, the introduction and/or conclusion may be overly
+The essay moves from beginning to end; however, an introduction and/or conclusion may be overly formulaic, repetitious, or missing.